evanbowman/blind-jump-portable/README.md

 With the title screen open, press select fifteen times, and the game will enter a boss-rush mode.
 Note that entering boss-rush mode is equivalent to starting a new game, and you will lose any items that you may have collected.

-Technically, you may also enter boss-rush mode at any time, by opening the script console (see below), and executing the command: `(set #debug-mode 7)`.
+Technically, you may also enter boss-rush mode at any time, by opening the script console (see below), and executing the command: `(set 'debug-mode 7)`.
 The next transporter will then take the player to a boss.

 #### Script Console